MMorrison26/Online_News_Project/README.md

 ### Machine Learning Model

 A big part of our preprocessing was honing in on the columns we wanted to keep of the original 61 columns.
 We kept the main ones pertaining to token count, included images, days of publication, positive/negative rating, polarity, and number of shares - which brought the column count down to 25.
-From here, we bucketed the "shares" column into 4 bins: "Less Shareable", "Somewhat Shareable", "Highly Shareable", and "Extremely Shareable" (which included a small number of outliers).
+From here, we bucketed the "shares" column into "Shareable" and "Not Shareable" based on the number of shares that fell into the 75th percentile or higher.

 We used the generic "Train Test Split" code to split our 40,000 rows of data into the default test size of 25% (10,000 rows) while the remaining 75% (30,000 rows) are used for training.
 After testing Logistic Regression and Random Forest, we ultimately decided to go with the Balanced Random Forest model for our project.
-This had the highest balanced accuracy score.
+This had the highest balanced accuracy score (of only 60%).

 #### Data Limitations
 We are realizing there might be an element of random chance when it comes to which articles will "go viral" and which will not.
 You can see from the screen shot below, there is no one predictor that stands out for accurately predicting popularity/shareability.
 Even when we reran the model with the top 3 and again with the top 7 attributes showing significance, the balanced accuracy score went down.